The few ∙

 How does the Father win His battles?
 He encourages His children to pray for victory.
 In so doing, children of the King are called upon to achieve the Father’s will on earth as it is in heaven.
 That is our responsibility.
 We are to faithfully pray that the Father’s will is done on earth as it is in heaven.
 What other options do we have?
-We can do nothing, we can hope for the best, or we can pray to get what we think is best.
+We can do nothing, hope for the best, or pray to get what we think is best.
 The Scriptures do not encourage us to ask for what we want.
-But rather we are to pray what the Father desires.
+But instead, we are to pray for WHAT the Father desires.

 This is how the Father teaches us to pray!

-Sometimes the best we can do is begin to pray for what we want and allow the Holy Spirit to redirect our prayers supernaturally and mysteriously to what the Father wants.
+Sometimes the best we can do is begin to pray for what we want and allow the Holy Spirit to redirect our prayers supernaturally and mysteriously to the Father’s desire.
 What is required is that we pray and not remain silent.

 So it was with Jehoshaphat.

 2 Chronicles 20:6-9